ujtakk/kinpira/README.md

 Requirements
 ==================================================

-Kinsys is tested on Debian 8.7 and CentOS 6.8.
+Kinpira is tested on Debian 8.7 and CentOS 6.8.
 Each modules and scripts are run using the tools listed below.

 * gcc >= 4.9.2